owocki/Interview_prep_checklist/README.md

 # About

 This document was used by [Kevin Owocki](http://owocki.com) in his Summer 2013 Job Hunt to prep for technical interviews.
 Enjoy, and feel free to edit!
+If you have any questions, my contact information is on [owocki.com](http://owocki.com/contact)

 ## Table of Contents